What Caregivers Should Know About Palliative Care

-Palliative care is provided by a specially trained team, usually led by a doctor who works alongside a nurse, a social worker and other providers as necessary.
-This unit collaborates with a patient's main medical team to provide extra support during any stage of a serious illness.
+A specially trained team — usually led by a doctor who works alongside a nurse, a social worker and other providers as necessary — provides this care, which does not deal with the cause of a condition.
+This unit collaborates with a patient’s main medical team to provide extra support during any stage of a serious illness.

 The goal of palliative care is to improve quality of life for both the person coping with an illness and the family, including caregivers.